logic-fabric/automate-boring-stuff/README.md

-# automate-boring-stuff
+# Automate the Boring Stuff

-Training using the book Automate the Boring Stuff with Python
+Training repo on the book *Automate the Boring Stuff with Python* - Oct 2020